 Centigraph Adding Machine: Historical Significance

 An adding machine is a type of mechanical calculator that is typically used to do accounting computations.
 The first adding machines in the United States were generally constructed to read in dollars and cents.
-Centigraph was standard office equipment until the 1970s when they were phased out in favor of calculators, and then personal computers began to replace them about 1985.
+Centigraph was standard office equipment until the 1970s when they were phased out in favor of calculators, and then personal computers began to replace them in about 1985.

 Arthur E. Shattuck of San Francisco, California, was a holder of four USA and one Canadian patents for calculating devices.
 The first (№268135 from 1882) and second (№349459 from 1886) patents (received along with Charles Thorn) are for chain adders, which never reached the market.
 The third (№363972 from 1887, along with Brainard Smith) and fourth (№453778 on June 9th, 1891) patents however, were for a simple 5-key single-column adder (similar to the earlier adders of Marshall Cram and Lawrence Swem), the second version of which will be manufactured and sold in small quantities in 1890s under the name Centigraph Adding Machine (also Centigraphe and Centagraph) by the company American Adding Machine Co., Atlanta.